pyconau/2018.pycon-au.org/attend.md

 project, or discover something new to participate in.

 Development Sprint tickets will be sold separately to the main event.

+### Location

+All of PyCon AU will be held at the [International Convention Center](https://www.iccsydney.com.au/about-icc-sydney), on Sydney's Darling Harbour.
+We'll be using the Cockle Bay room for our full-conference presentations, and other rooms on Level 3 for our tracks.

+The venue will have digital signage directing attendees to the conference.

 ### Financial assistance